 Let's talk about mind matters in the workplace

 Due to COVID 19 we won’t be hosting a face to face conference in 2020.
-However, we invite you to join us as we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.
+However, we invite you to join us at our annual conference where we host a variety of excellent international and local speakers and experts, continuing the conversation to break down stigmas and strive towards healthy work environments.
 We will be focusing each session on a specific industry and looking first at those most impacted by the lockdown.

 TOP 6 REASONS TO TAKE MENTAL WELLNESS IN THE WORKPLACE SERIOUSLY

 (and why you should attend the next Work Mind Matters Conference)

 Employee health and wellbeing is linked to productivity – poor mental health in the workplace leads to decreased productivity, increased absenteeism, poor work quality, wasted materials and compromised workplace safety.

 Mental illness can happen to anyone at any point.
 Responsible companies acknowledge this and understand the human cost involved.

 Top talent wants to work for responsible companies.
-Employers want high-performing committed staff who bring their best selves to work.
-Align your company with Work Mind Matters – in makes business sense to be seen to be an early adopter.
+It makes business sense to be perceived as an early adopter.
 Your company will reap the benefits.